Mourning Passage

 Upon my first visit to George Floyd Square I had a powerful emotional experience.
 The grief, love, and pain of the community was palpable.
 I was inspired by the other street art and wanted to contribute to the Sacred Space my community had created.
 I am honored and humbled to paint every letter of every name on this list.
 Many have reached out to ask me to add the names of their fathers, brothers, sons, and friends to the list.
 Some have traveled from out of state to see their loved ones honored here.
 My hope is that people will say their names, remember them, and ask themselves why it took so long to feel outraged.

 Throughout the chaos and tumult of the uprising following George Floyd’s murder it has been a great honor to receive recognition for my work.
-Mourning Passage has been featured in National Geographic, the Star Tribune, a documentary by amazing French film makers, and on the prominent instagrams of Will Smith, Hayley Williams and the ACLU.
+Photographs of the Mourning Passage have been featured in the Walker Art museum, National Geographic, the Star Tribune, a documentary by amazing French film makers, and on the prominent instagrams of Hayley Williams and the ACLU.
 The most poignant reactions come from the families of victims who have reached out to me, sharing the touching stories of their loved ones and thanking me for my work.
 My hope is that all families will be able to find peace and justice for themselves and those they have lost to the violence of systemic racism.

 As a Mother who’s son was killed by police when you see your child’s name on it brings comfort to our hearts.